- Cheapest non-owner car insurance companies in Wisconsin

 Seniors (65-75) | $258 | $251 |

-For example, non-owner car insurance in Wisconsin doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For example, non-owner car insurance in Wisconsin doesn't cover damage to the car you're driving or your injuries.
+Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.

 Non-owners state minimum policy | $230 |